bitylz/hello-world/README.md

 # hello-world
-testing
-I am a marine scientist that loves data, brewing, and nature documentaries.
+I am a marine scientist that loves data, brewing, and travel.